jacymarmaduke/jacymarmaduke.github.io/contact.md

-## Let's talk!
+## Get in touch

-I'm available for full-time or contract positions as well as freelance work.
-Here's how to reach me:
+I'm available for full-time or contract positions as well as freelance work, whether remote or near my homebase of Essen, Germany.
+If you'd like to work together or you have any leads on good Mexican food in Western Germany, let's talk!

 **Email**: jacymarmaduke (at) gmail (dot) com